 Use the sdm prefer global configuration command on the switch stack or on a standalone switch to configure the template used in Switch Database Management (SDM) resource allocation.
 You can use a template to allocate system resources to best support the features being used in your application.
-Use a template to provide maximum system usage for unicast routing or for VLAN configuration or to select the dual IPv4 and IPv6 template to support IPv6 forwarding.
+Use a template to provide maximum system usage for unicast routing or for VLAN configuration, to change an aggregator template (Catalyst 3750-12S only) to a desktop template, or to select the dual IPv4 and IPv6 template to support IPv6 forwarding (supported only when the switch stack is running the advanced IP services image).
 Use the no form of this command to return to the default template.